cornerstonejs/cornerstone3D/packages/docs/docs/how-to-guides/custom-metadata-provider.md

 ## Implementation

-In this example we will implement a custom metadata provider that stores the metadata for scaling factors of PT images.
+Through the following steps, we implement a custom metadata provider that stores the metadata for scaling factors of PT images.

 ### Step 1: Create an add method